 So, why do I think this is so great?
 I am not a newbie and my many years of experience have given me the perspective to judge the value of Bob’s teaching.
 This is what I found: the form and push hands and interpretation of the Taichi Classics form three aspects of a fully integrated training system where each part supports and amplifies the other.
 So often in the past, my training consisted of learning one aspect of Taichi or developing one skill after another, valuable and interesting but still in the end a patchwork.
 This was not the case here.
 Everything is internally consistent with everything else; the overarching goal is to learn how to apply the One Principle of Taichi to every situation.
 And the training system starts at the beginning and gradually trains skill all the way through.
 And, yes, I am learning how to apply every move of the form in push hands, my lifelong dream.
 And as training progresses I expect it will lead to safe, fun, freestyle sparring.

 Eureka means ‘I found it’ and I believe I have.
 And, if your journey is anything like mine, you may be interested in learning more.
 I will be telling you about what I have found in future posts.
 For now, I enthusiastically recommend The Theoretical Basis of Taichi Chuan by Bob Amacker.
-Give yourself some time to graze and absorb what you can, it is dense, precise and certainly not complete since it is theory.
+Bob also now has a new website devoted to his classes in Northern California, White Crow Taiji.
+If you are interested in reading his boo, give yourself some time to graze and absorb what you can, it is dense, precise and certainly not complete since it is theory.

 I can now actually feel what he describes and I can truly say it is real, practical and amazing.